Many states already under lockdown or similar curbs | Law-Order

-As the demand for imposition of country-wide lockdown gains momentum to check the unrelenting COVID wave, large parts of India are already under similar strict curbs for varying periods.
+As the demand for imposition of a country-wide lockdown gains momentum, large parts of India are already under similar strict curbs for varying periods in a bid to check the unrelenting COVID wave.

 Here is a look at coronavirus-induced restrictions imposed by states and union territories.